 The wedding came and went… I remember it as the perfect day, but I’m not sure if what I remember are actual memories or the mental images of what I had so meticulously planned and masterminded for all those months.
 It’s all a bit of a blur, if I’m truthful.

-August, September and October saw me thankfully back at work and at the hospice helping terminally ill people cross over.
-I had also joined the Chaplaincy Team and spent many hours visiting and talking with some phenomenal people.
+August, September and October saw me thankfully back at work at the hospital and at the hospice helping terminally ill people cross over.
+I had also joined the Chaplaincy Team and spent many hours visiting and talking with some phenomenal people, who “yes,” just happened to be dying. .

 “History repeats itself because no one was listening the first time.” ~ Anonymous